epn-ml/AL-Drift-Detection/README.md

 - 1507-1526
 - 1560-1577

 All files corresponding to these orbits need to be placed in `data/drifts/`.
+The format of orbit files is `df_N.csv`, where `N` is the orbit number.
 Program was tested with 8 groups of orbits with known drifts, consisting of the following 100 orbits:

 ```
 1383  1464  1497  381  558  626